voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

                 "amount": 3000, // The total amount of the order item, i.e. price * quantity.
 This should be shown to the end-customer.
                 "discount_amount": 2000, // The sum of all item-level discounts applied to this item.
                 "applied_discount_amount": 2000, // The item-level discount applied by all applicable redeemables.
 In this case, it is the $20 discount.
 This should be shown to the end-customer.
                 "price": 1000, // Unit price of an item.
-This should be shown to the end-customer "subtotal_amount": 1000, // Final order item amount after the applied item-level discount.
-In this case, the discount amount equals the product amount, making the subtotal amount equal 0.
+This should be shown to the end-customer.
+                "subtotal_amount": 1000, // Final order item amount after the applied item-level discount.
 This should be shown to the end-customer.
                 "product": {
                     "id": "prod_0df14b3a6ad8f282a8",
                     "source_id": "adv-mug",